jenniferslagt/browser-technologies-1920/README.md

 ## Feature Detection and fallbacks
+Feature detection means that you're searching for features in your code that can cause a problem because the feature not supported in the browser.
+You can solve this by: <br>
+1. Use @supports in your CSS.
+You can use `@supports` or `@supports not`.
+Then follows a condition.
+If the outcome is true, than the rules after the condition is excecuted.
+In this way you can make a fallback.
+(See feature 3)
+2. Use double CSS lines to have a fallback.
+But it's the order of each rule is important: the last one is getting excecuted if this is supported.
+(See feature 3)
+3. You can also check this in JavaScript.
+The browser will return a true or false.
+(See navigator.share)

+I tried to search for this feature by checking the 8 features.

 ### The 8 features
 I tried to apply the 8 features as much as possible to deliver a "delightfull" user experience!

 <b> 1.
 Images </b><br>
 If you have a product in the list, you can delete it by clicking on the button with a "X" on it.
 First, I added an image within this button, but that didn't work out..
 As a solution I used a HTML entitity: `&#x2716;`.
 This shows a bold cross of the button.
 But when I checked this on caniuse.com, I couldn't believe my eyes.
 [Can I use entities?](https://caniuse.com/#search=entities) The answer was no. It says that entities are very bad supported, but I doubted it, so I googled further.